PabloCastellano/android-dappstore/README.md

 - ⛓️ On-chain metadata, payments, and download tracking
 - 🔍 Full transparency and traceability

-> **Note**: Files stored on IPFS/Filecoin are publicly accessible by design.
+> **Note**: Files stored on IPFS are publicly accessible by design.
 The blockchain tracks downloads for statistics and traceability, not access control.
 See [Download Security Model](#-download-security-model) for details.

 ## ⚡ Quick Start